 Other liabilities are primarily made up of post-employment benefits, amounts on deposit for products other than insurance contracts, accounts payable, short-selling securities and securitization liabilities.
 Financial liabilities included in Other liabilities are classified as financial liabilities at amortized cost, except for short-selling securities, securitization liabilities and securities sold under repurchase agreements, which are classified at fair value through profit or loss.
-Securitization liabilities and securities sold under repurchase agreements, which are classified or loss since they are part of a group of financial assets and financial liabilities whose management and performance are evaluated on a fair value basis.
+Securitization liabilities and securities sold under repurchase agreements have been designated at fair value through profit or loss since they are part of a group of financial assets and financial liabilities whose management and performance are evaluated on a fair value basis.